Get answers to your health care coverage questions.

 - Your tax credits will be paid monthly, directly to the health insurer that you enrolled with through Access Health CT.

-On the other hand, if you made more during the 2014 tax year than you projected, you may have received more financial help than you should have.
+On the other hand, if your MAGI income is higher during the 2014 tax year than you projected, you may have received more financial help than you should have.
 In this case, you may need to reimburse the government for some of the tax credit that was paid on your behalf to your insurer (or it may be subtracted from your refund).

 - Should I claim the tax credit on my taxes?